dotnet/docs-maui/docs/user-interface/controls/switch.md

 </Label>
 ```

-In this example, the <xref:Microsoft.Maui.Controls.Label> uses a binding expression in a `DataTrigger` to monitor the `IsToggled` property of the <xref:Microsoft.Maui.Controls.Switch> named `styleSwitch`.
+In this example, the <xref:Microsoft.Maui.Controls.Label> uses a binding expression in a <xref:Microsoft.Maui.Controls.DataTrigger> to monitor the `IsToggled` property of the <xref:Microsoft.Maui.Controls.Switch> named `styleSwitch`.
 When this property becomes `true`, the `FontAttributes` and `FontSize` properties of the <xref:Microsoft.Maui.Controls.Label> are changed.
 When the `IsToggled` property returns to `false`, the `FontAttributes` and `FontSize` properties of the <xref:Microsoft.Maui.Controls.Label> are reset to their initial state.

 For information about triggers, see [Triggers](~/fundamentals/triggers.md).